s4ke/Master-Thesis/src/md/800-appendix.md

 	where swap (x, y) = (y, x)
 ~~~~

-Next, we give the definition of `evalN` which also helps us to define `map`, and
+Next, we give the definition of `evalN` which also helps us to define a sequential
-`zipWith` on Arrows.
+`map` on Arrows.
 It is defined in Fig. \ref{fig:evalN} and converts a
 list of Arrows `[arr a b]` into an Arrow `arr [a] [b]`.

 ~~~~ {#fig:evalN